oxygenxml/web-author-sample-plugins/web-author-table-pagination/README.md

 A plugin that adds a table pagination functionality to tables with more than 10 rows.

-This can improve performance when editing large tables.
+This plugin significantly improves performance when editing very large tables.

+*Note:* If you are using a version of Web Author earlier than 27.1 and want to use this plugin, please contact us at support@oxygenxml.com.

 ![Plugin in action](./img/table-pagination.gif)